| Your first few weeks in Paris When you first arrive it can

 came home with was very strong bleach for cleaning toilets!
 Luckily a friend

 spotted the mistake before I ruined my wardrobe.
+France is much easier than

 that though, and everything can be looked up in a dictionary.
 So be